How to prepare for a career fair

 - Your time is valuable!
 Use it wisely.

 - The best strategy is: Be prepared!

-- Go to learn more about jobs and careers.
-Employers are impressed when freshmen and sophomores introduce themselves at career fairs.
+- Participate to learn more about jobs and careers.
+Employers are impressed when first year and sophomore students introduce themselves at career fairs.
 Part of the point is to learn more about what employers have to offer.
 Fairs are rare opportunities to talk with lots of people and learn about jobs straight from the source.

 - You still need to do some research and have good interpersonal skills.
 The difference is that your goal for the fair is to get career information, not get a job.

 - Eavesdrop.
 Listen to the conversations between students and employers.
+For virtual fairs, you might be able to view the open chat feature to see what other students are asking.
 Get an idea of how things go.

 - Volunteer to help with the fair.
 Many fairs use student volunteers.
 Check the fair website.
-Student volunteers often help employers with their gear, deliver water, do whatever helps things run smoothly.
+During in-person fairs (and if they should return in the future), student volunteers often help employers with their gear, deliver water, do whatever helps things run smoothly.
 That puts you in the fair, with a purpose, allows you to observe, learn, and experience the event without pressure, and see employers as human beings.